-In 2017 we supported social outcomes in Taranaki, worth $665K, through our community and environment programme, as measured by the Living Standards Framework developed by Treasury.
-This included the development and building of the Clifton Sports and Community complex in Waitara, the reintroduction of the Kokako with the East Taranaki Environment Trust and supporting the Taranaki Health Foundation for improved health services.
+We support social outcomes in Taranaki through our community and environment programme.
+Last year this was worth $665,000, as measured by the Living Standards Framework developed by Treasury.
+Projects have included the development and building of the Clifton Sports and Community complex in Waitara, the reintroduction of the Kokako with the East Taranaki Environment Trust and supporting the Taranaki Health Foundation for improved health services.

-We are also sponsors of the Taranaki Regional Council Environment Awards; the Taranaki Rescue Helicopter Trust; the long-running maths competition for New Plymouth high school student, the Methanex Math's Spectacular; Duffy Books in Homes; the cultural and language festival in Waitara, the Puanga Festival and the Engineering School at the University of Canterbury.
+We are also sponsors of the Taranaki Regional Council Environment Awards; the Taranaki Rescue Helicopter Trust; the long-running maths competition for New Plymouth high school students, the Methanex Math's Spectacular; Duffy Books in Homes; the cultural and language festival in Waitara, the Puanga Festival, and the Engineering School at the University of Canterbury.